cameronbracken/classy/atmo/chaos-talk/notes.markdown

 		- _Unstable_: If Solar constant is reduced below mucS, the albedo is nearly 1, the global energy balance cannot be maintained, and an equilibrium solution is not possible.
 		- _Stable_: Model functions as normal
 	- 'Internal Stability'
-		- If we started a transient model with a solution near an equilibrium soution, would the model tent toward that solution
+		- If we started a transient model with a solution near an equilibrium solution, would the model tent toward that solution
 		- _Transitive_: Different IC lead to same ending (normal) state
 		- _Intransitive_: Different IC leads to different ending state
 		- _Almost Intransitive_: Model acts transitively but eventually flips to alternate state.
 Extremely difficult to successfully.